 The Afya Consortium seeks to generate key evidence on public health threats in populations affected by crises, across different thematic areas including mortality, transmission of current and emerging epidemic threats, improved hygiene behaviour measures and interventions, and measurement of the indirect impacts of the COVID-19 pandemic on sexual and reproductive health, and on non-communicable diseases and mental health.

-We have formed the Afya Consortium to work together collaboratively and equitable to conduct research among crisis-affected and displaced populations in the context of current and emergent epidemics.
+We have formed the Afya Consortium to work together collaboratively and equitably to conduct research among crisis-affected and displaced populations in the context of current and emergent epidemics.
 This programme is a multi-disciplinary partnership, between LSHTM in the UK; the Université Catholique de Bukavu in DRC, SIMAD University in Somalia, the Bridge Network Organisation in South Sudan, and the Youth Peer Education Network (Y-Peer) in Sudan.
 Our partnership is committed to coproduction principles and will adopt a decolonial approach to research and humanitarian action.

 Crises due to armed conflicts, natural disasters and food insecurity result in excess mortality and mental health problems, especially when people are forcibly displaced.